deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "I suppose I can see why."
 Sean mused, after sipping his beer again.
 "You’ve had it quite hard, after all"

 Ava made an incredulous little laugh.
-"Only somebody as…as *English* as you could call it '*quite* hard’."
+"Only somebody as...as *English* as you could call it '*quite* hard’."

-"…I’m sorry."
+"...I’m sorry."

 "No, it’s fine.
 Yes, I’ve had it '*quite hard*.’
 My home city was only blown up by aliens.
 My parents and school friends are only dead.
 I only witnessed my best friend’s murder.
 My boyfriend’s only gone away for years to become a space marine.
 I’ve definitely had it '*quite hard*’, thank you for noticing!"

 Sean was silent for a minute until she cooled off again, which took nearly a third of her glass.
 "And you’re still giving me advice on how to do my coursework properly." he added.

 "Somebody has to." she repeated, though she offered him an apologetic little smile.
-"I’m sorry, I just…"
+"I’m sorry, I just..."

 "No, *I’m* sorry."
 Sean interrupted.
 He moved his chair a little closer to hers.
 "You're right, I shouldn't pretend like I know everything you've gone through."